MapmyIndia: Market share

-The company's navigation and location services are primarily used by vehicle manufacturers (cars, bikes, commercial vehicles, electric vehicles) and it has 95% market share on GPS navigation in India.
-It also claims to have 5,000 enterprise customers with 80% market share in the location intelligence space.
-MapmyIndia's cloud mapping services are also used by many developers and tech companies in India such as PhonePe, Paytm, Amazon, Alexa voice, Flipkart, Uber, Ola Cabs, Blinkit, etc. for planning, operations and customer experience.
+The company's navigation and location services are primarily used by vehicle manufacturers (cars, bikes, commercial vehicles, electric vehicles) and it claims to have 90% market share on GPS navigation in India.
+It also claims to have 5,000 enterprise customers with 80% market share in the location intelligence sector.
+MapmyIndia's cloud mapping services are also used by many developers and tech companies in India such as PhonePe, Paytm, Amazon, Alexa voice, Flipkart, Uber, Apple, etc. for planning, operations and customer experience.

 Funding

 MapmyIndia has raised $34 million in venture capital financing in the three rounds since 2007 from the Lightbox Ventures, Nexus Venture Partners, Qualcomm Ventures and Zenrin.
 In 2015, Flipkart announced that it has acquired 34% stake of the company for Rs 1,600 crores and provided a successful exit to MapmyIndia's early investors.
-Over the years, the firm's value has more than tripled due to increase in adoption of its technologies.